decryptus/auton/README.md

 `auton --endpoint curl --uri http://localhost:8666 -a 'https://example.com' --load-envfile foo.env`

-You can also tell to autond to load environment variables files from its fs:
+You can also tell to autond to load environment variables files from its local fs:

 `auton --endpoint curl --uri http://localhost:8666 -a 'https://example.com' --envfile /etc/auton/auton.env`

-You can also add multiple autond uris for high availability:
+You can also add multiple autond URIs for high availability:

 `auton --endpoint curl --uri http://localhost:8666 --uri http://localhost:8667 -a 'https://example.com'`